Roots and Radishes

 Print Recipe

-Spelt flour banana bread is healthy, wholesome, delicious, and 100% naturally sweetened with ripe bananas and maple syrup.
+Spelt flour banana bread is wholesome, delicious, and 100% naturally sweetened with ripe bananas and maple syrup.
 Moist with a tender crumb, it's perfect for breakfast, an energizing afternoon snack, or a light dessert.

 • Prep Time: 15